FrancisLangit/weathercast/README.md

 ![Banner](./readme_banner.png)

-`weathercast` is a light-weight weather forecasting web application powered by the Openweather API.
+`weathercast` is a light-weight weather forecasting web application powered by the [OpenWeather API](https://openweathermap.org/api).
 It allows users to query for weather data on virtually any particular city around globe.

 ## Installation